Thomaz Bellucci: 2017: Eighth singles final

 In April, in U.S. Men's Clay Court Championships after beating players like Frances Tiafoe (7–5, 1–6, 6–2) and seeded player Sam Querrey (6–4, 3–6, 6–3), Bellucci lost to Steve Johnson (4–6, 6–4, 6–7) in his single final that year.

 2018: Provisional suspension due to doping

-On January 5, Bellucci was suspended by the ITF for 5 months after a positive test for doping substances.
+On 5 January, Bellucci was suspended by the ITF for 5 months after a positive test for doping substances.

 2019: Third doubles final

 In February, at Rio Open after he failed to achieve the main draw in singles losing in qualifying at the first round, he was runner-up in doubles partnering Brazilian Rogério Dutra Silva as a wildcard pair, losing to Máximo González and Nicolás Jarry, 7–6(7–3), 3–6, [7–10].

 2023: Retirement

-Bellucci announced on the 12 January, that the Rio Open will be his last tournament.
+Bellucci announced on 12 January that the Rio Open would be his last tournament.